The mission of LAM Australia Research Alliance is to improve the health prospects of women living with lymphangioleiomyomatosis (LAM) .

 Founded in 2006, LAM Australia Research Alliance Inc is a registered not-for-profit charity.
 Our volunteer workforce is supported by the expertise of generous professionals who provide their services free of charge for auditing, legal advice, graphic design and website design.
 Patron Dr Linda Friedland is a Perth-based doctor, author, media personality, health and well-being expert.
 Since becoming Patron in August 2013, Dr Friedland has met with LAM researchers at Sydney’s Woolcock Institute of Medical Research to deepen her understanding of LAM in all its complexities.
 Her speech to participants in Sydney’s Worldwide LAM Awareness Day Walk in Centennial Park on 01 June 2014 was inspirational.

 In December 2014 we added the 100th woman living with LAM to the LAM Australia database.
-By March, four more had registered.
-It is likely that more women are living with LAM in Australia.
+Since then, more women have been diagnosed with LAM.
 Others may prefer to remain unidentified, or more likely, have yet to be diagnosed correctly.
 However, LAM remains very rare.
 Current estimates are that only eight women in a million are living with LAM worldwide.
 As knowledge of the disease and diagnosis methods improve, this ratio may increase.
 If we can improve rates of diagnosis and more cases are identified, vital research and clinical trials will get a boost.
-Meanwhile, research is revealing facts relevant to diseases like cancer which are widespread in the community.

 PAT EVANS, Committee Member